American Cole Hocker pulls Olympic shocker in men's 1,500, leaving Kerr and Ingebrigtsen behind

 “Of course, it’s a tactical error that I’m not able to reduce my pace the first 800,” Ingebrigtsen said.

-While he and Kerr were wearing each other out, Hocker, at 5-foot-9 1/2 and more than 3 1/2 inches shorter than the top two contenders, almost looked like he was trying to photo bomb them at the end of this race.
+While he and Kerr were wearing each other out, Hocker, his long hair pulled back in a bun and standing at 5-foot-9 1/2, more than 3 1/2 inches shorter than the top two contenders, almost looked like he was trying to photo bomb them at the end of the race.

-As they entered the homestretch, he snuck up on the inside once, only to have Ingebrigtsen block that move.
+As they entered the homestretch, Hocker snuck up on the inside once, only to have Ingebrigtsen block that move.

 So, Hocker fell back and wound up for another try with about 50 meters left.

-Both he and Kerr, who was racing on the outside, passed Ingebrigtsen, then Hocker beat the Scot to the finish line, first with a look of disbelief on his face, but then thumping his chest twice to celebrate a win hardly anyone saw coming — maybe except for him.
+Both he and Kerr, who was racing on the outside, passed Ingebrigtsen, then Hocker — his back arched, his chest out and his arms pumping faster than anyone else — beat the Scot to the finish line and raised his hands as he crossed.

 Showdown set between Sydney McLaughlin-Levrone and Femke Bol